Single person: United States

 According to the United States Bureau of the Census, the fastest-growing household type since the 1980s has been the single person.
-Previously both socially uncommon and unaccepted due to perceived roles, public awareness, modern socioeconomic factors and increasingly available popular and lengthier education and careers have made the single lifestyle a viable option for many Americans, especially after the Vietnam War.
+Previously both socially uncommon and unaccepted due to perceived roles, public awareness, modern socioeconomic factors, and increasingly available popular and lengthier education and careers have made the single lifestyle a viable option for many Americans, especially after the Vietnam War.

-According to the United States Bureau of the Census, in 2016 single adults counted for over 45% of the US population.
+According to the United States Bureau of the Census, in 2016, single adults accounted for over 45% of the US population.
 65% of this group had never been married.
-In 2014, Pew Research Center notes that the highest percentage of never married adults between White, Black, Hispanic and Asian Americans were Black Americans.
+In 2014, Pew Research Center notes that the highest percentage of never-married adults between White, Black, Hispanic and Asian Americans were Black Americans.
 The same study also projected that about 25% of millennials may not get married.

+Pandemic effects

+A 2024 Stanford University study found that the COVID-19 pandemic significantly increased the number of single Americans.
+Researchers estimated that an additional 13.3 million people were single in 2022 compared to pre-pandemic levels.
+This increase was attributed to the dissolution of new relationships, the failure of informal relationships to develop, and disruptions to the dating market.

+The study also revealed that the average American's weekly socializing time had not fully recovered from the pandemic.
+In 2022, individuals reported spending an average of 4.1 hours per week socializing, which was still below the pre-pandemic average of 4.5 hours per week in 2019.

 United Kingdom

 Similar to the United States, single-person households have been seen to be increasingly popular in the United Kingdom.
 In the 2000s, studies found that more citizens were seen to be valuing their career over personal relationships.
 The increase in single-person households was also partly attributed to the high self-esteem it can offer to some people.